Edis Maliqi

-Edis Maliqi (Едис Малиќи, born 4 May 1995) is a Macedonian professional footballer who plays as a defender for Football Superleague of Kosovo club Malisheva.
+Edis Maliqi (Едис Малиќи, born 4 May 1995) is a Macedonian professional footballer who plays as a defender for Liria.

 Club career

 Kukësi

 On 7 June 2018, Albanian club Kukësi announced to have signed Maliqi for an undisclosed fee.
 He took squad number 24, and was included in the squad for the UEFA Champions League campaign, where they faced Valletta in the first qualifying round; he was an unused substitute in both legs as Kukësi managed to progress on away goal rule.
 He made his competitive debut for the club on 25 July in the first leg of second qualifying round versus Qarabağ which ended in a goalless draw.

 Maliqi also played in the returning leg at Tofiq Bahramov Republican Stadium, which was lost 3–0, solidifying his position in the starting lineup.
 Kukësi then continued in the UEFA Europa League, facing Georgia's Torpedo Kutaisi in the third qualifying round.
 Maliqi was included in the team to travel to Georgia for the first leg, but his visa and Valon Ethemi, Reginaldo and Faton Maloku's was denied the Georgian authorities.
 Maliqi eventually did not play, as Kukësi lost 5–2.
 He returned for the second leg and played full-90 minutes, and despite Kukësi winning 2–0 win at Elbasan Arena, they were eliminated on aggregate.

 Maliqi made his Albanian Superliga appearance on 19 August by playing in the 1–1 draw versus Laçi in the opening matchday.